 Chimney beach becomes the overflow crowd when Sand Harbor fills up in any given day.

-"Secret Beach" = a drainage culvert/dry creek bed between two houses.
-Directly adjacent Tahoe Ski Bowl way.
+A drainage culvert/dry creek bed between two houses.
+Directly across from Tahoe Ski Bowl way.
 The path has overgrown a bit past few years.
 It takes you down to a small patch of pebbly beachfront between two private piers from next door homeowners.
 Path is between two property boundaries, approx 100yds +\- south of Obexers southern boundary.

 There are also some small beaches near the Emerald Bay end of the Rubicon Trail from D. L. Bliss State Park to Emerald Bay.